mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Good.
 Open."

-She opened her eyes and Man-yi's face was right there—close enough to see a ring of dark brown flecks in her irises.
+She opened her eyes and Man-yi's face was right there, close enough to see a ring of dark brown flecks in her irises.

 "Look at me.
 Don't blink."

 Man-yi took a mascara wand and brushed it lightly across Shen Hui's lashes.
-Shen Hui struggled not to blink; her eyes began to ache with the effort, and tears gathered.
+Shen Hui struggled not to blink; her eyes began to ache with the effort and tears gathered.
 A single drop hung at the tip of her lashes.
 Man-yi saw it and caught it with her little finger.

 "About to cry?"
+Man-yi smiled.

 "You told me not to blink."